wpeckelsen/page-speed-x-5/README.md

 ####`npm install axios`

+###4: Get an API key

+Before you can run this application, you will need an API key.
+You can generate one [here](https://developers.google.com/speed/docs/insights/v5/get-started#APIKey).
+Create a file called `.env` in the root folder.
+In this file you must paste the following line:
+####`REACT_APP_API_KEY=`

+Your newly generated API key should be pasted behind this, without quotations, brackets or anything around it.

+To add this file to the application you must run the following command in your terminal:
+####`npm run build`

-###4: Start the application
+###5: Start the application

-Run the following command in your terminal to start this application
+Run the following command in your terminal to start this application:

 ####`npm run start`

-###5: During the application
+###6: During the application
-the application should now open in your browser on: `http://localhost:3000` To exit the application, hit: `ctrl` `C` in your terminal for both Mac and Windows.
+the application should now open in your browser on: `http://localhost:3000` To exit the application, hit: `ctrl` + `c` in your terminal for both Mac and Windows.